Shrooblord/R2RRotR/README.md

 - **Ray2ShrooTool** is the meat of the game.
 All the custom-built level authoring tools, enemy AI, level designs, scripting, story dialogue, cutscenes, etc. are contained here.
 It is built on top of **RaymapGame** and hooks into and relies on it heavily.

+##### Unpacking from Git to Windows
+Now that you have access to the git symlink commands from the **Prerequisites** installation step, we'll use the `rm-symlinks` one to change our git-friendly symlinks into Windows-friendly symlinks so that your development environment is all properly set up.
+Run this command in the main directory (`C:\...\R2RRotR`):
+`git submodule foreach --recursive git rm-symlinks`

+This will "unpack" all the symlinks for all submodules such that Windows can use them.

 ## Development
 ##### Respect the Sub-Project Structure
 Additions made to [R2ShrooTool](https://github.com/Shrooblord/R2ShrooTool) should be made exclusively in the **R2ShrooTool** project directory, and pushed to the **R2ShrooTool** git repo (or your own fork of it).
 Only that way can I properly integrate your pull requests into the larger project!